Not a ton to report on the weekend front over here. Saturday morning Nala and I made it through a 3.5-mile run.

 The Center for Science in the Public Interest has an extensive list of additives with classifications such as safe, cut back, avoid, caution, and some people should avoid, which you can find here.

-The safe list seems to be mostly a combination of vitamins, enzymes, fiber and natural thickeners such as gums.
-Earlier, I mentioned food additives are typically nonnutritious, but these ingredients could actually be considered beneficial.
+The safe list seems to be mostly a combination of vitamins, enzymes, fiber and natural thickeners such as xanthan gum.
 However, consider this: what has been done to the food that you needed to add all those vitamins and minerals?
 A great example of this is white flour.
 White flour starts the same as whole wheat flour.
-The difference between whole wheat and white is that in white flour, the outer layer of the kernel has been stripped.
-Just so happens the outer layer is where the majority of vitamins, minerals, fiber and protein is.
+The difference between whole wheat and white is that during the processing of white flour, the outer layer of the kernel has been stripped.
+Just so happens the outer layer is where the majority of vitamins, minerals, fiber, and protein is.
 By government mandate, they must add certain vitamins back in through a process called fortification.
+If you buy whole wheat flour, it hass been less processed and does not require fortification.

-The caution/avoid/cut back lists outweigh the safe list 4 fold, so rather than memorize them all I coach my clients to look for ingredients they can pronounce and recognize.
-It is my firm belief that the closer we eat a food to its natural state the more nutrients and health properties it retains.
+I coach my clients to look for ingredients they can pronounce and recognize.
+It is my firm belief that the closer we eat food to its natural state the more nutrients and health properties it retains.
 (How To Eat More Real Food.)

 That doesn’t mean that I ONLY buy ultra clean foods and cook everything from scratch.
 Like everyone else, I do end up making trade-offs for convenience or other reasons such as Mr. Hungry’s food sensitivities.
 However, I do my best to understand the ingredients going into my food and follow the steps below.